ccpintoiu/data-journey/.journey/tutorial.neos.md

 ## Lab 4: Extract Load Transform (ELT)

-In comparison to ETL there also exists a process called ELT.
-This can be used if the e.g. the transformations to be done on the data are not as memory critical and could be done after loading the data into the destination format & location.
+In comparison to ETL, there's also a process called ELT.
+ELT can be used if the data transformations are not as memory critical and can be performed after loading the data into the target system and location.

 If you want to explore this further we have curated some code in the following [repository](https://github.com/NucleusEngineering/data-journey/tree/tutorial/ELT).